Steinhausen

 Steinhausen.
 I've been operating

-construction related experience in historic home preservation / restoration,
+years construction-related experience in historic home preservation /

-the University of Nebraska College of Engineering - Department of Construction
+degree from the University of Nebraska College of Engineering - Department of

-experiences combined with my formal training / education are ideal for a career
+hands-on experiences combined with my formal training / education are ideal for

-as a home inspector.
-I get to be a
+a career as a home inspector.
+I get to

 communicator.
 I enjoy my job.